slavik0329/BetterAuction/SecurityAudit.md

         recoveryAfterPeriod = _recoveryAfterPeriod;
     }

+    // NOTE: 1.
+Constant function for information only
+    // NOTE: 2.
+Can be called by anyone
-    // CHECK: Ok.
-Constant function for information only and returning variables set by (normally) the beneficiary
+    // NOTE: 3.
+Returns values from variables set by the beneficiary
+    //
     // Users want to know when the auction ends, seconds from 1970-01-01 function auctionEndTime() constant returns (uint256) {
         return auctionStart + biddingPeriod;
     }

-    // CHECK: Ok.
+    // NOTE: 1.
 Constant function for information only
+    // NOTE: 2.
+Can be called by anyone
+    // NOTE: 3.
+Returns information on the bidder and other bidder's information
+    //
     // Users want to know theirs or someones current bid function getBid(address _address) constant returns (uint256) {
         if (_address == highestBidder) {